jonhnet/nginx-googlesignin/README.md

 stored in the request's cookie.

 The example google login page must be changed to include the Google API Client ID you created in the first step.
+Then rename the file `google-login.html`.

 ### authorizer and its config file

-The python authorizer script looks for JSON Web Token in the client's cookiejar.
+The Python authorizer script looks for JSON Web Token in the client's cookiejar.
 If it's not found, it returns an HTTP 401, which tells nginx to start the auth flow.
 If found, it's verified using Google's oauth2 Python library, and the email address it contains is checked against the list of allowed